Working with the RAD Manager

 Optionally, select different options for the relational anomaly group.

-When you have fully configured the group, click Add Group.
+When you have fully configured the group, click Add group.

-Add at least two parameter instances to the group:
+Add at least two subgroups of parameters:

 Note

-Editing a relational anomaly parameter group
+Editing a relational anomaly group

 Removing a relational anomaly parameter group